ph4ntonn/Stowaway/README_EN.md

 $
 ```

-In this mode, the tab key will be available and the arrow keys will be forbidden
+Under this mode, the tab key and the arrow keys will be forbidden

 - shell: Get the shell of the current node